 The success of our products depends on a number of factors, including our ability to accurately anticipate changes in market demand and consumer preferences, our ability to differentiate the quality of our products from those of our competitors, and the effectiveness of our marketing and advertising campaigns for our products.
 We may not be successful in identifying trends in consumer preferences and developing products that respond to such trends in a timely manner.
-We also may not be able to effectively promote our products by our marketing and advertising campaigns and gain market acceptance, are restricted by regulatory requirements or have quality problems, we may not be able to fully recover costs and expenses incurred in our operation, and our business, financial condition or results of operations could be materially and adversely affected.
+We also may not be able to effectively promote our products by our marketing and advertising campaigns and gain market acceptance.
+If our products fail to gain market acceptance, are restricted by regulatory requirements or have quality problems, we may not be able to fully recover costs and expenses incurred in our operation, and our business, financial condition or results of operations could be materially and adversely affected.